andrewcanafe/project-sixth-sense/README.md

 Chefmoji is an application developed by Team Sixth Sense.
 Visit [chefmoji.wtf](https://chefmoji.wtf) in Google Chrome on your laptop or desktop computer to start playing!

+### Platform

+Ensure you are upgraded to macOS Catalina to have the most updated emoji support.

 ### To Build

 You will need to clone this repository then run some commands in the Makefile.
 Using a command window, navigate to an empty directory on your computer and run the following commands.
 Note that you will need 2 .env files and a .pem file to build the project, which can be obtained from the original developers.
 (However, these files are ***TOP SECRET*** and we probably won't give them to you.
 Sorry.)